 InuYasha: A Feudal Fairy Tale was another game I was excited about but never saw it through to the end.
 Since we still have our old Playstation, I will set some time aside to play this one as well.

 I saved the best for last.
 Rune Factory 4.
 I have played the first three Rune Factory games and absolutely loved them, though Rune Factory 2 is my favorite.
-Seven years ago, my husband bought me Rune Factory 4 and I have never played it!
+In 2013, my husband bought me Rune Factory 4 and I have never played it!
 In fact, it’s still got the plastic wrapped around it.
 I will need to borrow my son’s 3DS to play this game, but I am determined to get through it.